czetsuya/test-airplane-seat-arrangement/README.md

  5. Open/Import the file src/test/resources/armillary-test.postman_collection.json in postman.
  6. Run both the requests in the collection and observe the result.

+ This project has SonarLint integration, sadly no no compatible Springfox for Swagger documentation is available yet.

 # Authors

 * **Edward P. Legaspi** - *Architect* - [czetsuya](https://bitbucket.com/czetsuya)